kjxlau/primerdesign/README.md

 Step4_ProbeSelect.py: To screen for potential Taqman probe.

-Have a good day and have fun developing your own test PCR probes!
+Have fun developing your own test PCR probes!

+For any queries, you can drop me an email at kennyjxlau@gmail.com

+Best regards,
 Kenny